Gucci: 1980s Gucci's family feud

 In 1969, Giorgio, the son of Aldo, had sparked the first family feud by launching Gucci Boutique on his own, which was finally reabsorbed by the family group in 1972.
 During the 1980s, the Gucci saga eroded the family-held top management of the company and fed the press headlines.
 Paolo Gucci, son of Aldo, tried to launch the brand Gucci Plus on his own.
 Aldo was criticized for developing most of the international business under Gucci America, which he owned.
 In 1982, to ease tensions in the family, the Gucci group was consolidated and became a publicly traded company, Guccio Gucci SpA.
 In May 1983, Rodolfo died.
 His son Maurizio Gucci inherited his father's majority stake in the company and launched a legal war against his uncle Aldo for full control of Gucci (a prosecution led by the city prosecutor Rudolph Giuliani, and with Domenico de Sole representing the Gucci family).
 Maurizio Gucci took over the company's direction.
 In 1986, Aldo Gucci, 81, with only 16.7% of Gucci left in his possession, was sentenced to a year in prison for tax evasion (in a prison where Albert Nipon was also an inmate).
 The artwork of the Gucci Galleria was liquidated.
 In 1988, Maurizio Gucci sold almost 47.8% of Gucci to the Bahrain-based investment fund Investcorp (owner of Tiffany since 1984), and withheld the other 50%.

 Despite the family disputes, between 1981 and 1987, the sales of trademarked Gucci products reached $400 million, and $227 million in 1990 alone.
 The 1980s were characterized by a mass-production of Gucci products (700,000 handbags produced annually), which generated revenue but negatively affected Gucci's position as an exclusive luxury brand.
-Maurizio Gucci hired Dawn Mello to put Gucci back on tracks.
+Maurizio Gucci hired Dawn Mello to put Gucci back on track.

 From 1991 to 1993, Gucci's finances were still in the red.
 Maurizio Gucci was blamed for spending extravagant amounts of money on the company's headquarters in Florence (Via delle Caldaie palazzo) and in Milan.
 Investcorp bought the remaining 50% of Guccio Gucci S.p.A. from Maurizio Gucci in 1993, ending the family involvement in the group.
 In March 1995, Maurizio Gucci was shot dead in the lobby of Gucci's Milan office.
 His ex-wife Patrizia Reggiani served 16 years in jail for hiring the hitman to murder him.